 I use Grammarly to root out spelling, punctuation, and grammar mistakes.
 For far too long, I’ve used Microsoft Word for this, but the truth is that it misses far too many mistakes.
 Grammarly also helps me to improve other elements of my writing such as style and sentence structure.

 Grammarly not only looks over your grammar, but it can also detect plagiarism and check for overuse of common words.

 Use Grammarly for free either through their website or as a Chrome extension.
 Both of these free options do have their limitations.
-So, to get the best out of Grammarly, sign up for their monthly plan, starting at $29.95.
+So, to get the best out of Grammarly a premium account is recommended.